Defining extended TQFTs via handle attachments: Introduction

 In Section \ref{Sec_CobBicat} we define the different cobordisms bicategories we will need and set the terminology for once-extended, categorified and non-compact TQFTs.

 In Section \ref{Sec_MainResult} we define the generators and the relations associated to the cobordism bicategory and state the main result.

 In Section \ref{Sec_MorseDatum} we prove a result analogous to \cite[Thm.
 1.7]{Juhasz} for cobordisms with corners, Theorem \ref{Thm_JuhaszCorner}, which we will use to construct our once-extended TQFT on Hom categories.
 The proof is based on Morse and Cerf theory, and follows very standard methods \cite{Milnor_hcobordism, Cerf, GWW13, Juhasz}, adapted to corners.
+This adaptation is straightforward after introducing the appropriate notion of Morse datum for cobordisms with corners.
+The author does not know a reference where it is studied though, so a complete account is given.

 In Section \ref{Sec_2Fun} we show that the data in Theorem \ref{Thm_ETQFTfromHandle} induces the data needed in Theorem \ref{Thm_JuhaszCorner} and we assemble all the functors thus constructed on Hom categories into a symmetric monoidal 2-functor.
+This section exhibits the really new behavior of our setting, reducing Juh\'asz infinite presentation to a finite one.

 In Section \ref{Sec_Classif} we prove that an extension is determined by its value on the 0-handle.